turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 [Slides for this session](https://docs.google.com/presentation/d/1D8i8iyGNgxdkDql5fe6zOkRqJl3Qit19NaPbrVC-L9g/edit?usp=sharing)

-Materials needed:
-* Chart paper
-* Post-it notes of different colors
-* Pens/pencils

 ### Facilitator Instructions
 There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
 Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

 **Before the session starts:**

+1. Grab these materials:
+* Chart paper
+* Post-it notes
+* Markers
+2. Instruct students to sit in their project groups

 ### Session Structure
 Length: 60 minutes